2019 Standard Possession Schedule Postcard Calendar

 Major Texas Area School District Calendars

 Since possession orders traditionally depend on the use of school district calendars when determining possession start and end times, especially for holidays and summer possessions, it is very important that parents know and understand the dates on their child’s school district calendar.
-Below are the school district calendars for some of the larger school districts throughout Texas.
 Parents should remember to utilize the school district calendar where their child resides.
-This blog site attempts to maintain the most up to date calendars available.
-However, parents should visit their ISD’s own website to ensure they have the most recent version of their child’s school district calendar.
+Parents should visit their ISD’s own website to ensure they have the most recent version of their child’s school district calendar.

 More Articles by YourChildSupportLawyer.com